hashicorp/consul/website/source/docs/guides/forwarding.html.md

 [root@localhost ~]# iptables -t nat -A OUTPUT -d localhost -p tcp -m tcp --dport 53 -j REDIRECT --to-ports 8600
 ```

+Note: With this setup, PTR record queries will still be sent out
+to the other configured resolvers in addition to Consul.

 ### iptables Setup

 On Linux systems that support it, incoming requests and requests to